hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/typescript-react-apollo/tutorial-site/content/optimistic-update-mutations/2-mutation-cache.md

 ```

 We already have the onChange handler toggleTodo for the input.
 Let's update the function to trigger the mutation.
+As we saw earlier, the `mutate` function takes optional arguments like variables and update.
+In addition, it also accepts `optimisticResponse` to update the UI before the actual result arrives.

 ```javascript
   const toggleTodo = () => {